LITHUANIA: DISCOVER ONE OF EUROPE'S BEST-KEPT SECRETS

 DAY 7: SUNDAY, JULY 27

-Farewell to Lithuania: Until We Meet Again
+Farewell to Lithuania: Driving a Tank and Until We Meet Again

 Occupying the most prestigious address in the Baltic states — directly on Cathedral Square — this five-star property (formerly Grand Hotel Kempinski, rebranded by Hilton in 2024) offers Cathedral View rooms where you wake up to one of Europe’s most beautiful baroque squares.
 The hotel features restaurants and bars, an indoor heated pool, a luxury spa, and a rooftop terrace with panoramic Old Town views.
 You’re a two-minute walk from the cathedral, the perfect position for your late-night crypt tour.
 This is location and luxury combined.